 No one wants to be in a cold cell waiting for freedom.
 This is especially true if you’re awaiting your first court appearance just to find out what’s going on.
-Although bail’s primary purpose is ensure that you return to your next court date, it’s frequently set so high that entire family trees can’t come up with enough money.
-Sometimes conditions of release make it difficult for clients to get to work, school, or the doctor.
+Although bail’s primary purpose is to ensure that you return to your next court date, it’s frequently set so high that entire family trees can’t come up with enough cash to get their loved one out.
+And even when they do, conditions of release often make it difficult for clients to get to work, school, or the doctor.

 Being charged with a crime is terrible … jail is worse.

 Sometimes, judges simply want to know who they’re releasing and to where.
-I will gather information about you – including your employment, medical and any criminal history – so I can secure your release on terms that you and your family can live with.
+I will gather information about you – including employment, medical and any criminal history – so I can secure your release on terms that you and your family can live with.
 Cash is only one option.
-Ankle bracelets and home incarceration are often available.
-Some people may even decide to post a property bond.
+Ankle bracelets and home incarceration are also available.
+Some may even be able to post a property bond.

 Whatever your situation, you are entitled to a reasonable bond.
 Some of the factors a judge must consider when deciding whether or not to grant release are: